navilan/navilan.in/web/navilan.in/site/en/writings/2025/2025-01-16-intellectual-india.md

 Every new brain learning these verses was a papyrus to write on.
 A mistake there will propagate across the lands.
 This phenomenon of the chinese whisper had to be circumvented.
 So, [rigorous learning](../2024/2024-07-18-learning-from-the-past#a-fantastic-system-of-learning) of the vedas from a very young age was undertaken with a strenuous regimen of pitch perfect, syllable intact recitation.
 Further care was taken to prevent mistakes by enshrining the very utterance of each syllable as a sacred note with divine energy.

 The patrons, the wealthy kings who wanted [yajnas][] to be performed were always in need of the next priest that could do that.
 This created a thriving economy, provided high status for those that can recite these rituals to perfection and hence carry out the procedures whenever needed.
-However, the booming practice resulted in a slump in intellectual progress.
-The economic viability of read and recite resulted in a deep void.
+However, the booming practice brought in a big slump in intellectual progress.
+The economic viability of read and recite transformed into a deep void.
 There were no longer people that could think and create.

 [yajnas]: https://en.wikipedia.org/wiki/Yajna